jasonrwang/BrowserActivity_DayofWeek/README.md

 2. Use Terminal to navigate to find main.py
 3. Type in `python main.py`

-Alternatively, if you download this to your Downloads folder, use `python ~/Downloads/main.py` from Terminal
+Alternatively, if you download this as a ZIP to your Downloads folder, use `python ~/Downloads/BrowserActivity_DayofWee-master/main.py` from Terminal

 ## Timezones:
 Input into timezones.txt a comma separated list of timezones you were in.
 If you were only in one timezone, you will still need to use this.